rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint1.md

 - What are the sources of error and how large are they?

 ### Task 1.5 Extrinsic Camera Calibration
 Using physical measurements of the lab apparatus, come up with a rough extrinsic matrix for the camera.
 Use the extrinsic matrix and the camera intrinsic matrix to map image coordinates (u,v,d) to world coordinates.
 Have them displayed in the GUI.

 You may also use the `realsense-viewer` program to find a readout of the camera’s accelerometer, which should give you an approximation of the orientation of the sensor.
 Launch the program by running `$ realsense-viewer` in the terminal.
+To see the accelerometer, enable the Motion Module then click on the "2D" text on the top right.

 Assumptions:
 1. X axis of the world frame are parallel to U axes of the sensor